-- → Metropolitan Landmarks, that is, landmarks with a function at the scale of the relevant City / Town; - → District Landmarks, that is, landmarks with a function at the level of the District / Neighbourhood / Street; and - → Local Landmarks, that is, landmarks with a function at the level of the Site / Building.
+- → Metropolitan Landmarks i.e. landmarks with a function at the scale of the relevant City/ Town; - → District Landmarks i.e. landmarks with a function at the level of the District/ Neighbourhood/ Street; and - → Local Landmarks i.e. landmarks with a function at the level of the Site/ Building.

 There is potential for misunderstanding around the designation of Metropolitan Landmark within the South Dublin County Council administrative area given the entire County is located within the wider Metropolitan Area of Dublin as set out in the RSES.
-As such, for the purposes of discussing proposals for proportionate increases in building height relative to the scale of the landmark, this Development Plan and South Dublin County's BHDG, instead uses the following classifications:
+As such, for the purposes of discussing proposals for proportionate increases in building height relative to the scale of the landmark, this Development Plan and the South Dublin County's BHDG, instead uses the following classifications: